 These procedures are stated below to provide administrative recourse for resolving differences when informal measures have failed.
 Informal settlements of disagreements are strongly encouraged before initiating these procedures.
 All avenues of deliberation, consultation and mediation should be used before a grievance is filed.
 Disputes being adjudicated outside of DULA are excluded from these procedures.

-If all informal efforts to resolve are unsuccessful, a faculty member wishing to file an official grievance must do so in writing to the dean of academic affairs within 90 days of occurrence of the grievable action.
+If all informal efforts to resolve are unsuccessful, a faculty member wishing to file an official grievance must do so in writing to the Dean of Academic Affairs within 90 days of occurrence of the grieve-able action.
 If filed after 90 days, justification for the delay should be included in the grievance document.
-The acceptance or rejection of a delayed filing shall be the decision of a grievance committee.
-The document should be a concise statement setting forth the basis for the complaint and allegation; it should also include details such as identify of parties involved, description of any alleged violation(s), actions and statements made by involved parties, presentation of evidence supporting the grievance, and a description of all measures taken to resolve the dispute informally.
+The acceptance or rejection of a delayed filing shall be the decision of the grievance committee.
+The document should be a concise statement setting forth the basis for the complaint and allegation; it should also include details such as identify of parties involved, description of any alleged violation(s), actions and statements made by the involved parties, presentation of evidence supporting the grievance, and a description of all measures taken to resolve the dispute informally.

 - Request appropriate documentation from the grievant and all other parties concerned.

 - Notify the president of the pending grievance in order to begin the committee selection process.

 When the committee has been formed and a chairperson elected, he/she shall obtain from the Dean of Academic Affairs all documentation related to the grievance.
 The committee will